HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 With any remedial massage, I apply what I call my Hall’s Anatomical Common Sense Approach To Treatment – or HACSATT™.

-HACSATT™ is an overall system, not a specific technique, I’ve developed over my 29 years (in 2020) as a massage therapist and particularly in the 20 plus years since I’ve focused on remedial massage.
+HACSATT™ is an overall system, not a specific technique, I’ve developed over my 32 years (in 2023) as a massage therapist and particularly in the 20-plus years since I’ve focused on remedial massage.

-It really is just a simple approach that any hands-on physical bodywork therapist could apply in virtually any common muscle or joint pain treatments, for headaches and migraines and in preparation for and recovery from sporting, exercise and other fitness and recreational activities.
+It really is just a simple approach any hands-on physical bodywork therapist could apply in virtually any common muscle or joint pain treatments, for headaches and migraines and in preparation for and recovery from exercise, fitness, sporting and recreational activities.

 It often means a significant or least noticeable difference, or even a complete fix, can be achieved in just ONE SESSION.